MtToss/Pamagbalen-Kapampangan-Dictionary/README.md

-# Pamagbalen Kapampangan Translator
+# Pamagbalen Kapampangan Dictionary

 ## Features

-- **Kapampangan to Tagalog/English Translation**: Translate words seamlessly between Kapampangan, Tagalog and English dynamically.
+- **Kapampangan to Tagalog/English Dictionary**: Translate words seamlessly between Kapampangan, Tagalog and English dynamically.
 - **Word of the Day**: Discover a new Kapampangan word each day along with its definition.
 - **User-Friendly Interface**: Design using JavaFX for a smooth user experience.